The new album “Equinox” has been released and is now live on streaming services everywhere.

 It’s been a very full and rewarding period of time taking these 50 songs and choosing 8 of them for charting/notation, writing melodies and lyrics, arrangements, pre-production, recording, editing, mixing and live performance all within 3 months.
 Very exciting times indeed!

-Photo taken while visiting New York, NY.
+Photo taken while visiting Kathmandu, Nepal.